kamranali111/Pet-Clinic/README.md

 The application will start using Java 17 and run on port 8090 by default.
 Access it by navigating to http://localhost:8090 in your web browser.

 Dockerizing the Application
+This project uses a multi-stage build to create a Docker image, reducing the final image size.

 Create a Dockerfile in the root of your project:

 dockerfile
 Copy code
+# Use Gradle with JDK 17 for building the application.
+FROM gradle:7.6.0-jdk17 AS build

+# Set the working directory inside the container.
+WORKDIR /app

+# Copy all application files into the container's /app directory.
+COPY . .

+# Run the Gradle build, skipping tests.
+RUN ./gradlew clean build -x test

-# Use an OpenJDK base image
+# Use a slim JDK image for a smaller final runtime image.
 FROM openjdk:17-jdk-slim

-# Set the working directory inside the container
+# Set the working directory for the runtime environment.
 WORKDIR /app

-# Copy the build files to the container
+# Copy the built JAR from the build stage.
-COPY build/libs/pet-clinic-0.0.1-SNAPSHOT.jar app.jar
+COPY --from=build /app/build/libs/pet-clinic.jar app.jar

-# Expose port 8090
+# Specify the port that the Spring Boot app will run on.
 EXPOSE 8090

-# Run the application
+# Define the command to run the JAR when the container starts.
 ENTRYPOINT ["java", "-jar", "app.jar"]
 Build the Docker image: